RoGellert/DynatraceTaskSolution/README.md

 In test_NBPRequests.py there are 3 classes for each query with integration tests.
 Make sure pytest package is installed

-You can run tests using
+You can run tests using bash
 ```
 python3 -m pytest -k test_NBPRequests -q
 ```